The Supplement Buyer's Manual, Why Less Is More and How to Choose What Works

 3. Inorganic salts (the cheap, default, and worst form)

-This is what is in the supermarket multivitamin, the cheap chain-pharmacy "calcium," the budget "magnesium."
-Magnesium oxide is the worst offender: roughly 4 percent of an oxide dose is absorbed; the other 96 percent draws water into the gut osmotically and gives the user loose stools, which the user then mistakes for a "detox effect."
+This is the supermarket multivitamin, the chain-pharmacy "calcium," the budget "magnesium."
+Magnesium oxide is the worst offender: roughly 4 percent of an oxide dose is absorbed, while the other 96 percent draws water into the gut osmotically and gives the user loose stools, which the user then mistakes for a "detox effect."

-The oxide, carbonate, gluconate, and sulfate forms are present in the supply chain because they are the cheapest to manufacture and have the highest milligram-per-pill density.
+The oxide, carbonate, gluconate, and sulfate forms exist in the supply chain because they are the cheapest to manufacture and carry the highest milligram-per-pill density.
 They have the lowest absorption.
-They are also the forms still listed on most generic supplements you would find in a hospital pharmacy.
+They are still listed on most generic supplements in a hospital pharmacy.
 Refuse them.

 Why liquid beats tablet, almost always

-A tablet is a pressed disc of active ingredient plus binders, lubricants, disintegrants, and (often) coating.
-To absorb a tablet, the body must first dissolve the binder matrix, then dissolve the active ingredient inside it, then transport it through the gut wall.
-Each step has efficiency losses.
+A tablet is a pressed disc of active ingredient plus binders, lubricants, disintegrants, and often a coating.
+To absorb it, the body must first dissolve the binder matrix, then dissolve the active inside it, then transport it through the gut wall.
+Each step loses efficiency.

 A liquid is already in solution.
 There is no disintegration step.
-The active ingredient is already at the absorption surface as soon as it leaves the stomach. , the absorption begins under the tongue and bypasses the first-pass metabolism of the liver entirely.
+The active is at the absorption surface the moment it leaves the stomach. , absorption begins under the tongue and bypasses the first-pass metabolism of the liver entirely.

 The two specific advantages of liquid over tablet:

 - Dose flexibility.
-A dropper bottle delivers 50 to 250 microlitre increments.
+A dropper delivers 50 to 250 microlitre increments.
 A tablet delivers exactly what the manufacturer fixed at the press.
-For minerals that need to be titrated against a lab value (iodine, zinc, copper), this matters significantly.
+For minerals titrated against a lab value (iodine, zinc, copper), this matters significantly.

 - Magnesium glycinate and other high-mass chelates.
-A clinical dose (200 to 400 mg of elemental magnesium) in liquid form is a large daily volume; the tablet is more compact.
-For magnesium, the transdermal route covered in the minerals essay is the high-performance alternative.
+A clinical dose (200 to 400 mg of elemental magnesium) in liquid is a large daily volume; the tablet is more compact.
+The transdermal route covered in the minerals essay is the high-performance alternative.

 - Fat-soluble vitamins (A, D, E, K).
-Available as liquid oil-based drops, which is what I take; available also as soft-gel capsules, which are fine.
+Available as liquid oil-based drops, the best format; available also as soft-gel capsules, which are fine.
 The dry-tablet form is the worst of the three.
+Take the natural forms: D3 rather than D2, natural mixed tocopherols rather than synthetic dl-alpha, and K2 as MK-7.

-- Single-time-of-day, high-mass actives (creatine, taurine, glycine, MSM) are often sold as bulk powder and dosed by the gram in water.
-This is the right format and not a tablet question at all.
+- Single-time-of-day, high-mass actives (creatine, taurine, glycine, MSM) are sold as bulk powder and dosed by the gram in water.
+That is the right format and not a tablet question at all.

 The minimum effective stack

-Combining the principles above, the minimum-effective daily stack for an adult on a Western diet, before any condition-specific layering:
+Combine the principles above and this is the minimum-effective daily stack for an adult on a Western diet, before any condition-specific layering.

 - Liquid ionic magnesium, or transdermal magnesium chloride oil, dosed to RBC magnesium in the upper third of the reference range.
 The single most-deficient mineral in the modern diet.